microsoft/genaiscript/docs/src/content/docs/reference/scripts/github.md

 ### GitHub Actions

-In GitHub Actions, you might will to add permissions to the workspace to access workflow logs and pull requests.
-You also need to pass the `secret.GITHUB_TOKEN` to the genaiscript script run.
+In GitHub Actions, you might need to add permissions to the workspace to access workflow logs and pull requests.
+You also need to pass the `secret.GITHUB_TOKEN` to the GenAIScript script run.

 ```yml title="genai.yml" 'actions: read' 'GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}'
 permissions: